 To learn more about how Detox Local operates, please contact us.

-There are many vices a person can have, but most of them wouldn’t be considered potentially lethal.
-People often turn to drugs like marijuana, opiates, and cocaine as a means of coping with feelings of stress or other intense emotions.
-But as they continue using the drugs to cope, they become physically dependent on the substances they’re abusing, which means that their bodies have come to need drugs in order to perform certain natural functions.
-In effect, after using drugs as a vice in order to deal with some other issue, drugs become the problem.
+There are many vices a person can have, but most of them wouldn’t be considered potentially lethal, like eating a whole carton of ice cream or binge watching a favorite TV show.
+Some people may turn to a couple adult beverages to decompress, which, in moderation, is fine.
+On the other hand, some people turn to illicit substances as a means of coping with stress and other emotions which can be harder to moderate.
+As they continue using the illicit substances to cope, they may become physically dependent on the substances they’re abusing, which means that their bodies have come to need them in order to function and drug detox becomes necessary.
+In effect, after using substances as a vice in order to deal with some other issue, the substances become the problem.
+Once a treatment type dominated by alcoholism, medical detox has had to adapt to drug detox mostly due to the current prescription opioid epidemic.
+This has specifically lead to an increase in specialized heroin detox programs.

 Although it’s an incurable disease, addiction is treatable.
 Nobody has to continue suffering in the throes of active addiction, losing their health, jobs, relationships, and homes.
-Unfortunately, many addicts have reached the point of wanting to get their health and their lives back, but due to lack of access, fear, or some other reason, they’re unable to obtain the resources they need to overcome drug addiction.
-That’s why we at Detox Local have created this comprehensive guide to choosing the right drug detox program.
-With detoxification being the essential first step of a successful drug addiction recovery, we want to provide an informative resource from which people can learn about the signs of a drug problem, learn about drug detox programs and how detoxification fits into the recovery process, and learn how to find the drug detox program that best addresses the recovery needs of you or your loved one.
+Unfortunately, many addicts have reached the point of wanting to get their health and their lives back, but due to lack of access, fear, or some other reason, they’re unable to obtain the resources they need to overcome addiction.
+That’s why we at Detox Local have created this comprehensive guide for choosing the right drug detox program.
+With detoxification being the essential first step of a successful addiction recovery, we want to provide an informative resource from which people can learn about the signs of a drug problem, learn about drug detox programs and how detoxification fits into the recovery process, and learn how to find the drug detox program that best addresses the recovery needs of you or your loved one.
+If you do not struggle with drugs but believe you might have a problem with alcohol, we also have an alcohol detox guide, which might better suit your needs.

 Every day, we unknowingly encounter a number of dangerous substances that can be used as recreational drugs.
-Beyond the medications and household chemicals, there are a number of illicit street drugs known to be as addictive as they are lethal.
-While a number of people admit to experimenting with drugs—in fact, at least two out of five Americans admit to having at least tried marijuana—most of those people don’t become addicted.
-After dabbling for a brief period, they realize that drugs aren’t for them.
+Beyond the medications and household chemicals, there are a number of illicit street substances known to be as addictive as they are lethal.
+While a number of people admit to experimenting with drugs—in fact, the majority of American adults admit to having at least tried marijuana—most of those people don’t become addicted.
+After dabbling for a brief period, they realize that intoxicating substances aren’t for them.

-One of the main differences between alcohol and drugs is that while a person can drink socially, you can’t really be a social drug user.
-By nature, the recreational use of illicit drugs is an addiction waiting to happen, and many people don’t even realize when they’ve crossed the line between substance abuse and addiction.
+One of the main differences between alcohol and drugs is that while a person can drink socially, it is very hard to be a social drug user.
+By nature, the recreational use of illicit substances is likely an addiction waiting to happen, and many people don’t even realize when they’ve crossed the line between substance abuse and addiction.
 This is actually part of the reason that so many addicts are in denial of their addictions—because many feel they would have noticed had they actually crossed that line.
-However, whether due to being in denial or oblivious, there are many drug addicts who aren’t aware that they’re addicted, which is why it’s important to know some of the key signs of drug addiction.A person with a drug problem becomes distant and secretive.
+However, whether due to being in denial or oblivious, there are many addicts who aren’t aware that they’re addicted, which is why it’s important to know some of the key signs of addiction.A person with a substance abuse problem becomes distant and secretive.

 Whether they acknowledge their growing addiction or not, a drug addict is almost always determined to keep their drug use a secret from family members and other loved ones.
 This happens for a number of reasons, including not wanting loved ones to try to interfere, not wanting to be judged or forced into treatment, not wanting to lose freedom, and also because when others are aware of a person’s drug problem, it makes the problem much more real and difficult to ignore.
 Therefore, as substance abuser slip further into addiction they become increasingly standoffish and secretive.